COPYRIGHTS & PHOTO OWNERSHIP

 Federal law, in fact, states just the opposite.

-The Federal Copyright Act of 1976 clearly states that "the creator" (the photographer) owns the copyrights to all photographs he or she creates and therefore has a legal right to determine how they may or may not be used and the only exception is if the model (or client) draws up a written contract and has it signed by the photographer prior to any shooting stating that the work will be a "work for hire."
+The Federal Copyright Act of 1976 clearly states that "the creator" (the photographer) owns the copyrights to all photographic images he or she creates and therefore has a legal right to determine how they may or may not be used, copied and/or reproduced and the only exception is if the model or client draws up a written contract stating otherwise and has it signed by the photographer prior to the shoot.

 models advocate home